 Representative Matters by Lawyers in the Firm

 - Represented manufacturer at trial for coverage of ongoing asbestos bodily injury claims, in dispute between client and multiple excess and umbrella liability insurers.
-Coverage disputes with various liability insurers were resolved before or during trial; disputes with several other insurers are ongoing.
+Coverage disputes with various liability insurers were resolved before or during trial; and all disputes resolved pending appeal.
 John Crane v.
 Admiral Insurance Co. et al, Circuit Court of Cook County.

 - Represented two private equity firms seeking insurance coverage of actions involving contested “holdback amount” payments to portfolio company sellers.
 The matters involved the issues of coverage for breach of contract claims as well as asserted “disgorgement.”
 Through confidential mediations, the Firm attained coverage for underlying breach of contract settlements.